 Elementary students will receive two copies of their report card; one must be signed and returned to the teacher within two (2) days.
 Secondary students with passing grades will receive one copy of their report card.
-A student who earns a D or F in any subject will receive an extra copy which will need to be signed by a parent and returned to the office within two (2) days.
-Failure to do so will result in demerits and parent notification.
+A student who earns a D or F in any subject will receive an extra copy which will need to be signed by a parent and returned to the office.